ubershibs/odin-html-css/README.md

 ##Projects include:
 * Youtube - Recreate a Youtube video page to practice embedding images and video.
 * Mint - Recreate the Mint signup page to practice styling forms.
+* New York Times (in progress) - Practicing layouts/positioning.